sinae99/NIST-800-61/README.md

 # Phase 1 (Preparation) 🛡️

-Prepare the organization to detect, respond to, and recover from incidents
+Prepare to = detect, respond to, and recover from incidents

-	• Create an Incident Response Policy
+	• Create an IR Policy
-	• Build an Incident Response Team
+	• Build an IR Team
 	• Deploy Security Tools & Infrastructure
-	• Run Incident Response Exercises
+	• Run IR Exercises

 ##  Create an Incident Response Policy :
-1) Defines what qualifies as an incident
+1) what qualifies as incident ?
-2) Specifies who is responsible for handling incidents
+2) who is responsible for handling incidents ?
-3) Outlines steps for reporting, escalating, and resolving incidents
+3) Outlines steps for ----> reporting, escalating, and resolving incidents

 ##  Build an Incident Response Team (IRT) :
 SOC , Forensic , IT Support , Legal , Management